Rokford/FlickrGallery/README.md

 * Images are downloaded asynchronously for visible rows
 * Search is done offline (filters the already downloaded results)

+## Error handling
+* The networking errors are propagated up to the main ViewController, and displayed in a popup

 ## Dependencies
 No 3rd party dependencies at the moment.